-- During power-up, V{DD} must always start and settle before V{OFFSET} plus t{DELAY1} specified in the figure DMD Power Supply Requirements, V{BIAS}, and V{RESET} voltages are applied to the DMD. - During power-up, it is a strict requirement that the voltage difference between V{BIAS} and V{OFFSET} must be within the specified limit shown in the Recommended Operating Conditions. - During power-up, there is no requirement for the relative timing of V{RESET} with respect to V{RIAS}. - Power supply slew rates during power-up are flexible, provided that the transient voltage levels follow the requirements specified in the Absolute Maximum Ratings, the Recommended Operating Conditions, and the figure DMD Power Supply Requirements. - During power-up, LVCMOS input pins must not be driven high until after V{DD} has settled at the operating voltage listed in the Recommended Operating Conditions.
+- During power-up, V{DD} must always start and settle before V{OFFSET} plus t{DELAY1} specified in Power Supply Sequence Requirements, V{BIAS}, and V{RESET} voltages are applied to the DMD. - During power-up, it is a strict requirement that the voltage difference between V{BIAS} and V{OFFSET} must be within the specified limit shown in Recommended Operating Conditions. - During power-up, there is no requirement for the relative timing of V{RESET} with respect to V{RIAS}. - Power supply slew rates during power-up are flexible, provided that the transient voltage levels follow the requirements specified in Absolute Maximum Ratings, in Recommended Operating Conditions, and in Power Supply Sequence Requirements. - During power-up, LVCMOS input pins must not be driven high until after V{DD} has settled at operating voltage listed in Recommended Operating Conditions.